 2009 Peter Murphy 2012 Cat Doty

 Instructions to Enter the 2014 High School Writing Contest:

 1) Download the contest brochure from this site.
 This document outlines the contest rules.

 2) Complete the registration form.
 Any entry without a corresponding registration form will be immediately disqualified.

-3) After completing the registration form submit the entry to the genre curators/coordinators.
+3) After completing the registration form e-mail the entry to the genre curators/coordinators.
 You will find the e-mail addresses to use at the end of the registration form.

 a.
 Remember that no personal information should appear on your entry, especially no teacher, school or class information.
 Our judges need to judge anonymous works.